steveklabnik/steveklabnik.com/src/pages/writing/pointers-in-rust-a-guide.md

 ## A note for those proficient in pointers

 If you’re coming to Rust from a language like C or C++, you may be used to passing things by reference, or passing things by pointer.
-In some langauges, like Java, you can’t even have objects without a pointer to them.
+In some languages, like Java, you can’t even have objects without a pointer to them.
 Therefore, if you were writing this Rust code:

 ```
 struct Point {